GenomZ/island_counter/README.md

 This will confirm the minimum required packages are present (which is quite cert as no external packages were used).

+To run the code use the island_counter.sh file that accepts a path to an input file as such:

+    ./island_counter.sh <path_to_your_file>

+Example with test file from /data directory:

+    ./island_couter.sh data/test_input7

 I have found two implementations of Depth First Search (DFS) algorithm for the solution of this problem on top of the solution I made myself to the best of my ability.